sonack/How_to_write_cuda_extensions_in_pytorch/README.md

     Notably, the return value's type is `int`, and return **1** rather than 0 when finished normally.

-    The functions declared will be implemented in the below file `src/round_cuda.c`.
+    The functions declared will be implemented in the following file `src/round_cuda.c`.

   * round_cuda_kernel.h

     The cuda wrapper function's declaration is in this file, the parameters is similar to `round_cuda.h`'s' C functions, but the data type is changed from `ThCudaTensor *` to the real data `float *`, and there is always a `stream` parameter which capsuled the  Cuda calculation position for pytorch to find it.

-    What's more, these declarations must be wrapped in a `extern C` structure because they are C++ functions which wrap the kernel functions waited to be called in C functions.
+    What's more, these declarations must be wrapped in an `extern C` structure because they are C++ functions which wrap the kernel functions waited to be called in C functions.

     These wrapper functions will be called in the `round_cuda.h` C functions.

-#### 4. Write the src code
+#### 4. Write the main code

   * round_cuda.c

-    The file implement the C functions.
+    The file implements the C functions.

-    First, you can use `extern THCState *state` to refer the pytorch state, which will be passed as a parameter in the below always.
+    First, you can use `extern THCState *state` to refer the pytorch state, which will be passed as a parameter later always.

-    Next, you need to use the API `THCudaTensor_data` to get the float point from a `THCudaTensor *`, and `THCState_getCurrentStream` to get the stream, then pass them to `round_cuda_kernel.h` declared cuda wrapper functions.
+    Next, you need to use the API `THCudaTensor_data` to get the float pointer from a `THCudaTensor *`, and `THCState_getCurrentStream` to get current Cuda stream, then pass them to the `round_cuda_kernel.h` declared cuda wrapper functions.

     Finally, don't forget to return 1 to be safe.

   * round_cuda_kernel.cu

-    Finally, we reach to the `cu` file, you need to include `caffe_cuda_macro.h` to use Caffe's macro and `round_cuda_kernel.h`.
+    Finally, we reach to the `.cu` file, but at the beginning, you need to include `caffe_cuda_macro.h` to use Caffe's macro and `round_cuda_kernel.h`.

-    Then, define your own `__global__` kernel's and wrap them in the `round_cuda_kernel.h` declared cuda wrapper functions, they should hold the float pointer of your tensors and other parameters like current pytorch cuda stream, YOU CAN USE CAFFE MACRO STYLE TO WRITE YOUR OWN KERNEL, just like below:
+    Then, define your own `__global__` kernel's and wrap them in the `round_cuda_kernel.h` declared cuda wrapper functions, they should be passed the float pointer of your tensors and other parameters like the current pytorch cuda stream, **YOU CAN USE CAFFE MACRO STYLE TO WRITE YOUR OWN KERNEL**, for example:

     ```c++
     __global__ void round_forward_cuda_kernel(const int n, float *bottom_data, float *top_data) {
         CUDA_KERNEL_LOOP(i, n) {